Maserati 150S: Tipo 6

 The engine's second life began in 1956 with chassis number 1666, which was delivered to Brian Naylor in the United Kingdom.
 Naylor found the car, designed for long-distance racing on the continent, too heavy for the short British circuits against the new, rear-engined British designs.
 He installed the 150S engine in a crashed Lotus Eleven, which proved highly successful with 27 victories and a class win that season.
 An additional 150S engine was specifically built for Stuart Young to be installed in a Lotus Eleven in 1957, and a few F2 Cooper-Maserati T51s were similarly equipped.
 When Formula One changed to 1.5 liters maximum displacement for 1961, Maserati restarted production of the 150S engine as the "Maserati Tipo 6 1500".
 This iteration was updated and lighter at 130 kg, thanks to the generous use of magnesium alloys, and developed 165 hp-metric at 8,500 rpm rather than the 140 of the original design.

 10 such Tipo 6 engines were built for smaller teams like Scuderia Centro Sud, Ecurie Nationale Belge, JBW (Brian Naylor's own team), and Serenissima.
-The best result achived by the Tipo 6 engine was at the 1961 Monaco Grand Prix, the first race entered, where Maurice Trintignant took seventh place for Serenissima in a Cooper T51.
-The last race entered was at the 1963 South African Grand Prix, where privateer Trevor Blokdyk reached the finishing line in 12th place in a similar car.
+The best result achieved with the Tipo 6 engine was at the 1961 Monaco Grand Prix, the first race entered, where Maurice Trintignant took seventh place for Serenissima in a Cooper T51.
+The last race entered was at the 1963 South African Grand Prix, where privateer Trevor Blokdyk reached the finishing line in 12th place in another Cooper Maserati.

 Competition

 Most of the cars built were sold to customers who competed as privateers.
-The best result for the 150S came when Jean Behra won the half-sized 1000km Nürburgring in 1955.
+The best result for the 150S came when Jean Behra won the half-sized 1000km Nürburgring in 1955, besting 13 Porsches among others.
+This successful result helped fill the order books for the second series of the 150S.
 Alejandro de Tomaso finished fourth overall at the 1956 1000 km Buenos Aires, behind two Maserati 300S and a Ferrari 857 Monza, all with factory backing.
 The engine also had a successful afterlife when fitted to various Lotus and Cooper chassis, as noted in the section on the Tipo 6.